NUCAPS/SHARPpy-converter-script/SHARPpy_case_study_README.md

 3. After downloading the EDR files, move them to the same directory as *sharppy_offline_netcdf_converter.py*.

 4. Run the *sharppy_offline_netcdf_converter.py* script to process all the netCDFs in the current directory.
 This creates the sounding text and location csv files.
-These files will be saved in the same directory as SHARPPy: */home/<user>/SHARPpy/datasources*
+These files will be saved in the same directory as SHARPpy: */home/{user}/SHARPpy/datasources*

 ### Updating SHARPpy to point to the case study files

-5. Change your directory to */home/<user>/SHARPpy/datasources* and create a new xml file (i.e. *case_study.xml*) that will point to your local text file paths.
+5. Change your directory to */home/{user}/SHARPpy/datasources* and create a new xml file (i.e. *case_study.xml*) that will point to your local text file paths.
    * Do not modify standard.xml, only use it as a template.
    * Change *standard.xml* to *standard.xml_IGNORE* so that SHARPpy does not read from this file.
 The original *standard.xml* points to real-time data.